 How many people can play?

 A lot!
-We have had up to 100 people playing in one challenge.
+We have had up to 180 people playing the game.
 Got a big group?
 Contact us and let's make it happen!

 What should I bring?

-Unless you are playing one of our bike challenges, you don't need to bring anything.
+Unless you are playing one of our bike-based challenges, you don't need to bring anything.
 Just energy and your thinking caps.
 We’ll provide the rest- like your Polaroid camera, questions and a map.